All Products

 FAQ

-How do I determine the current TLS version of a bucket?
+How to determine the current TLS version?

 openssl s_client -connect <Bucket>.<Endpoint>:443 -servername <Bucket>.<Endpoint>